-Each year, many families make a Thanksgiving or holiday tradition out of supporting food banks that feed the people in their community who need a little extra help.
+Each year, many families make a tradition out of supporting food banks that feed the people in their community who need a little extra help.
 But what about hungry pets?
 Food banks for animals have grown in popularity across the country in recent years, as generous individuals and businesses help both people and their furry friends survive through hard times.

 Financial difficulty is the third most common reason why someone would surrender their pet, according to a Best Friends Animal Society analysis of Shelterluv data prior to 2020.
 Pet food banks aim to lessen that burden, helping as many domesticated animals as possible remain at home with their people.
 Mostly run by local shelters and rescues, some programs pop up as needed in their communities.
-For example, Austin Pets Alive! handed out 4,400 pounds of pet food during a one-day drive-thru in September of this year.
+For example, Austin Pets Alive! handed out 4,400 pounds of pet supplies during a one-day drive-thru in September 2020.
 The response was so great, staff says, that the Texas-based rescue is considering hosting another one in the future.

 In other places, often in rural or poverty-stricken areas, pet parents are in need of continuing support.

 “All of us have gone through difficult times at one point in life.
 The thought of having to surrender a pet for that is heartbreaking,” says David Lynch, admissions manager at Peggy Adams.
-“With COVID, we have seen a significant increase in the amount of people using the pantry service.”

 Find a Pet Food Bank Near You